osg-htc/user-documentation/documentation/software_examples_for_osg/other_languages_tools/conda-on-osg.md

 * Your executable should be the the bash script you created in [step 5](#5-create-a-job-executable).
 * Remember to transfer your Python script and the environment `tar.gz` file to the job.
 If the `tar.gz` file is larger than 100MB, please use the `stash:///` file delivery mechanism as described above.

-# Specificying Exact Dependency Versions
+# Specifying Exact Dependency Versions

 An important part of improving reproducibility and consistency between runs is to ensure that you use the correct/expected versions of your dependencies.